Open Accounting

 Implementation

 Imagine you’re a sponsor.
 How do you know that your recipient is not receiving loads of money from an unknown number of people, like a Nigerian spam scam (sorry, Nigerians!)?
 If you can look through the accounts without logging in (all of the accounts, not just your bit) then you can see your payments, and who else is paying to your recipient, and how much.
-You can see all of the sponsors and recipients.
+You can see all the sponsors and recipients.
 If you can’t do this because of “privacy issues” then you can’t verify anything at all and have no way to be sure it isn’t a scam.
+(More on the verification page.)

-By telling users this as they create an account we make a really simple way to use open accounting without compromising privacy, while also giving users the choice to be private or not.
+By telling users this as they create an account, we make a really simple way to use open accounting without compromising privacy, while also giving users the choice to be private or not.
 The only thing the system has to keep private is the actual email addresses.
 If users wish to create an even higher level of privacy they can create a special email address just for their Direct Sponsor activities.
 Then even we don’t know who they are.